Client Project Management Software for Agencies

 What is client project management software? +

-Client project management software helps agencies run client delivery from the first request or kickoff through active execution, approvals, files, tracked effort, and current status updates.
+Client project management software helps agencies run client delivery from the first request or kickoff through active execution, approvals, files, tracked effort, workload review, and current status updates.
 The useful version does more than organize tasks.
 It keeps the client-facing story connected to the internal workflow that actually moves the work.

 How is client project management software different from agency management software? +

 Client project management software is narrower and more delivery-focused.
-It centers on how client work is requested, planned, delivered, and reported.
+It centers on how client work is requested, planned, delivered, approved, and reported.
 Agency management software is usually broader and may include staffing, profitability, finance, and wider operational administration.
 Teams often need to decide which layer matters first.

 What should a live client project management pilot prove? +

-Secondary links
+Supporting links

 Explore the supporting pages that back up this workflow and help explain the full delivery stack.